xunterr/streamplatform/README.md

 ## So, how it works?

 To create streams, users must first register in your system.
-Once a stream is created, the API provides a unique secret key required solely for initiating streams.
-When users go to the stream server to start a stream, your server should employ the API's callback.
-The API verifies stream information, and upon confirmation, it sends a public key to your server.
-This public key serves as the stream ID, which can subsequently be used to modify the stream URL, ensuring security against interception.
+Once a stream is created, the API provides a unique one-off secret key for initiating streams.
+When users go to the stream server to start a stream, your server should use the API's callback.
+The API verifies stream information, it sends a public key to your server.
+This public key serves as the stream ID, which should be used to modify the stream URL, ensuring security against interception.

 *Note: The terms `secret key` and `public key` are used outside the RSA context, and no key-pair is generated.*